mbfleming123/console-practice/03-arrays-and-objects.md

 3. Enter the following into the console: `var number = parseInt(Math.random() * 100);` DO NOT peek at what `number` contains!
 (If you cheat, re-enter the statement.)

   Create a variable called `emptyArray` to store a new array.
-Using an array constructor, pass in `number` as the value to great an empty array with the unknown number of spaces.
+Using an array constructor, pass in `number` as the value to create an empty array with the unknown number of spaces.

   What **array property** can you use to determine how big the array is?
 (Think you are correct? *Now* you may look at the value contained in number.)